Bisalkumar/Egg_Catcher_Game/Readme.md

 ## Acknowledgement

-Thanks to the Python community for their continuous support and to OpenAI for guidance on game logic and improvements.
+Thanks to the Python community for their continuous support and to google for guidance on game logic and improvements.